OpenBB-finance/openbb-docs/content/pro/openbb-copilot.md

 ### Automatically using data from the dashboard

-By default, OpenBB Copilot can access the data shown on your currently active dashboard.
-This allows OpenBB Copilot to answer questions based on the information currently visible.
+OpenBB Copilot is incredibly powerful, as it can access information from all widgets on your current dashboards, the OpenBB API, and your uploaded data.
+It will begin by scanning your dashboard for relevant information based on your queries.
+If none is found, it will move on to the other available sources listed above.

 For example, if you ask for a summary of the latest news about Apple, OpenBB Copilot will retrieve the Company News widget data on your dashboard (provided